rdsea/sys4bigml/tutorials/MLProjectManagement/README.md

 * Checking quality of data, improving data and updating metadata

 ### Practice

 We will carry out a case study of ML development for predictive maintenance in BTS (Base Transceiver Stations).
 The example raw data can be accessed from: `tutorials/MLProjectManagement/BTS_Example/raw_data`

-(currently the raw data is not uploaded because we are still figuring out a way to not have to upload the whole day of data, contact [Linh Nguyen](linh.nguyen@aalto.fi) if you need raw data at the moment)
+>currently the raw data is not uploaded because we are still figuring out a way to not have to upload the whole day of data, contact us if you need raw data at the moment

 ### Prerequisite
 * [Anaconda](https://www.anaconda.com/)